-The Hawks team in the age groups of 13s\-17s will participate in a more aggressive tournament schedule.
-The 13\-17 Hawks fee will be a total of \$1,750.
+The Hawks team in the age groups of $13s^-17s$ will participate in a more aggressive tournament schedule.
+The 13^-17 Hawks fee will be a total of \$2,000.
 There will be a separate contract addendum and penalty for non-participation.
-It is possible that the 17 American team will be called 18 Hawks if there are grade level athletes on the roster.